-6. Provision and Maintenance of business Services
+- f.
+Report student achievement to the student, parent/guardian, the Board, the Superintendent and Alberta Education. - 6.
+Provision and Maintenance of Business Services - a.

-- a.
 Establish school budgets in consultation with the Board, the Superintendent, School Council, and staff. - b.
 Collaborate with the Secretary-Treasurer to ensure school expenditures are in accordance with the approved budget. - c.
 Accept responsibility for monies handled by the school and account for such funds. - d.
 Carry out responsibilities as signing authority. - e.
 Ensure up-to-date equipment inventory. - f.
 Ensure maintenance requirements are satisfactorily addressed. - g.
 Control community use of the school facility in accordance with applicable Board policies. - h.
 Conduct emergency or disaster evacuation plans (i.e. fire drills) in accordance with applicable Legislation. - i.
-Take appropriate action to ensure the health, safety and welfare of staff and students. - j.
-Ensure effective implementation of the Freedom of Information and Protection of Privacy (F.O.I.P.)
-Act. - k.
-Maintain accurate records and record keeping processes in accordance with the School Act, F.O.I.P.
-Act, other Legislation and Alberta Education requirements and Board Policies.
+Take appropriate action to ensure the health, safety and welfare of staff and students. - 7.
+School and Community Relationships - a.
+Ensure that parents/guardians have the opportunity to form a School Council in accordance with applicable Legislation and Board policies. - b.
+Be a member of the New Horizons School Council. - c.
+Participate with and report to the School Council in accordance with applicable Legislation and Board policy. - d.
+Inform parents and the public about school activities. - e.
+Develop and maintain a School Handbook that outlines school mission, philosophy, goals, applicable policies and expectations. - f.
+Address concerns and questions from parents, the Board, the School Council and the Community. - g.
+Provide opportunities to publicly recognize student achievement. - h.
+Help foster positive relationships between the School and the Community. - i.
+Attend Board meetings as required by the Superintendent.